The Ultimate Homeowner’s Guide to Getting A New Roof.

 Roof Deck Repair Considerations

 The roof decking is the layer of plywood or O.S.B. nailed to the trusses or rafters.
 Roof decking is typically 7/16” and comes in 4’x8’ sheets.
-If you’re tearing off old roofing, the roofer can look for damage that needs to be repaired once the deck is bare. replacing the decking is important if there have been any signs of decay, water damage, or warping due to moisture.
+When installing a new roof, your roofing contractor can inspect the decking once the old materials are removed to identify any damage.
+Replacing the decking is essential if there are signs of decay, water damage, or warping due to moisture, ensuring your new roof has a strong and stable foundation.

 Roof Deck Prep and Repair